Obama, Putin say Syria violence must end, no plan agreed

 "The discussion about political process for the Russians is not just to focus on this one event, whether Assad goes and when he goes," McFaul, the U.S. ambassador, told reporters.
 "They want to have a bigger discussion about it.
 They want to say: Well, what happens the day after?"

-Suspension of the U.N. monitoring mission in Syria over the weekend put added pressure on Obama and Putin to act decisively to keep the conflict from spiralling into civil war.
+Suspension of the U.N. monitoring mission in Syria over the weekend put added pressure on Obama and Putin to act decisively to keep the conflict from spiraling into civil war.

 The rift between the two sides intensified last week when Secretary of State Hillary Clinton accused Russia of supplying Assad with attack helicopters.